wernerjoss/grav-plugin-fullcalendar/README.md

 ### Manual Installation

 To install this plugin, just download the zip version of this repository and unzip it under `/your/site/grav/user/plugins`.
 Then, rename the folder to `fullcalendar`.
-You can find these files on [GitHub](https://github.com/werner-hoernerfranzracing-de/grav-plugin-fullcalendar) or via [GetGrav.org](http://getgrav.org/downloads/plugins#extras).
+You can find these files on [GitHub](https://github.com/wernerjoss/grav-plugin-fullcalendar) or via [GetGrav.org](https://getgrav.org/downloads/plugins).

 You should now have all the plugin files under

     /your/site/grav/user/plugins/fullcalendar

-> NOTE: This plugin is a modular component for Grav which requires [Grav](http://github.com/getgrav/grav) and the [Error](https://github.com/getgrav/grav-plugin-error) and [Problems](https://github.com/getgrav/grav-plugin-problems) to operate.
+> NOTE: This plugin is a modular component for Grav which requires [Grav](http://github.com/getgrav/grav) and the [Error](https://github.com/getgrav/grav-plugin-error) and [Problems](https://github.com/getgrav/grav-plugin-problems) Plugins to operate.

 ### Admin Plugin